ellemouton/website/content/drafts/taproot-prelims.md

 article is to provide all the building blocks required for understanding Lightning Taproot channels, I will only talk about MuSig2 at an API level using the defined algorithms and will focus more on how it will be used in Lightning.
-If you would like to dig into it more you, can check out the BIP itself.
+If you would like to dig into it more you can check out the BIP itself.
 I have also implemented all the MuSig2 methods from scratch [here][musig2-impl] if you are the type of person who prefers looking at code.